 Professional accreditation is crucial to maximise employment opportunities in strength and conditioning.
 The BSc (Hons) Strength and Conditioning course has been designed to ensure that students are provided with the required knowledge and practical skills to gain accreditation through the United Kingdom Strength and Conditioning Association (UKSCA) and the National Strength and Conditioning Association (NSCA).

-The university hosts an annual NSCA, Certified Strength and Conditioning Specialist (CSCS) exam enabling successful students to graduate with this international accreditation.
+The university prepares students with a requisite knowledge to sit the NSCA, Certified Strength and Conditioning Specialists (CSCS) exam enabling successful students the chance to graduate with this international accreditation.
 This focus on appropriate professional development and qualification again underpins the practical and employment focus of the strength and conditioning course.

 The BSc (Hons) Strength and Conditioning degree is recognised by the National Strength and Conditioning Association’s (NSCA) Education Recognition Program.
 The NSCA recognises courses that have met, and continue to meet, their recommended educational guidelines.
 These are designed to ensure that students develop the knowledge and skills required to maximise their employment opportunities in strength and conditioning.

-Work placements are an essential part of developing professional expertise, and coaches who excel in our strength and conditioning programme have undertaken placements with a range of professional organisations, including Cardiff City FC, Swansea City AFC, Cardiff Blues, Newport Gwent Dragons, Celtic Dragons Netball, Welsh Cricket and Welsh Hockey.
+Work placements are an essential part of developing professional expertise, and coaches who excel in our strength and conditioning programme have undertaken placements with a range of professional organisations, including Cardiff City FC, Swansea City AFC, Cardiff Blues, Celtic Dragons Netball, Welsh Cricket and Welsh Netball.

 You could also become part of the University’s coaching team, delivering strength and conditioning to its many sport teams and athletes, gaining valuable coaching experience.